Lipschitz Bandits with Stochastic Delayed Feedback: Related work

 \paragraph{Lipschitz Bandits} The Lipschitz bandit problem, also known as continuum-armed bandits, was first introduced in~\cite{agrawal1995continuum}.
 The problem was then extended to the general metric space in~\cite{kleinberg2008multi}.
 A common approach to solving Lipschitz bandit problems is to discretize the continuous arm spac, either uniformly or adaptively, and then apply standard finite-armed bandit algorithms to deal with the exploration-exploitation tradeoff.
 This reduction enables the use of strategies such as the Upper Confidence Bound (UCB) method~\citep{kleinberg2019bandits}, Thompson Sampling (TS)~\citep{vernade2020linear} and elimination-based techniques~\citep{feng2022lipschitz}.
 Beyond the standard stochastic setting, \cite{kang2023online,nguyen2025non} studied the non-stationary Lipschitz bandit problem, and \cite{podimata2021adaptive} adapted the discretization-based framework to handle adversarial rewards case.
 Moreover, \cite{kang2023robust} investigated the Lipschitz bandits with adversarial corruptions to bridge the gap between purely stochastic and fully adversarial regimes.
 In addition, several extensions of the Lipschitz bandit framework have also been explored.
 For instance, bandits with heavy-tailed rewards are studied in~\cite{lu2019optimal}, while contextual Lipschitz bandits have been addressed in~\cite{slivkins2019introduction, krishnamurthy2020contextual}, and quantum variants of Lipschitz bandits have been recently investigated in~\cite{yi2025quantum}.

-\paragraph{Bandits with Delayed Feedback} The stochastic multi-armed bandit (MAB) problem with randomized delays has been extensively studied in the literature. \cite{joulani2013online} analyzed how delays affect regret in online learning through BOLD and QPM-D settings and present a direct modification of the UCB1 algorithm, showing that delays lead to multiplicative regret increases in adversarial settings and additive increases in stochastic ones. \cite{vernade2017stochastic} investigated delayed conversions in stochastic MABs, allowing for censored feedback under the assumption of known delay distributions.
+\paragraph{Bandits with Delayed Feedback} The stochastic multi-armed bandit (MAB) problem with randomized delays has been extensively studied in the literature. \cite{joulani2013online} analyzed how delays affect regret in online learning through {partial monitoring} settings and present a direct modification of the UCB1 algorithm, showing that delays lead to multiplicative regret increases in adversarial settings and additive increases in stochastic ones. \cite{vernade2017stochastic} investigated delayed conversions in stochastic MABs, allowing for censored feedback under the assumption of known delay distributions.
 Variants involving delayed, aggregated, and anonymous feedback were addressed in~\cite{pike2018bandits}, where a phase-based elimination algorithm based on the Improved UCB algorithm by~\cite{Auer2010UCBRI} was proposed.
 Unrestricted and potentially unbounded delay distributions have been explored in both reward-independent and reward-dependent settings in~\cite{lancewicki2021stochastic} by adapting quantile function of the delay distribution into the regret bound.
-Recent work have extended delayed feedback setting to a variety of bandit problems, such as linear bandits~\citep{vernade2020linear}, contextual MAB~\citep{arya2020randomized}, generalized (contextual) linear bandits~\citep{zhou2019learning, howson2023delayed}, kernel bandits~\citep{vakili2023delayed}, Bayesian optimization~\citep{verma2022bayesian}, dueling bandits~\citep{yi2024biased}, adversarial bandits~\citep{zimmert2020optimal} and best-of-both-worlds algorithms~\citep{masoudian2024best}.
+Recent work have extended delayed feedback setting to a variety of bandit problems, such as linear bandits~\citep{vernade2020linear}, contextual MAB~\citep{arya2020randomized}, generalized (contextual) linear bandits~\citep{zhou2019learning, howson2023delayed}, {adaptivity and confounding in MAB~\citep{qin2022adaptivity},} {delayed payoff in MAB~\citep{schlisselberg2025delay},} {Thompson Sampling~\citep{wu2022thompson,mcdonald2023impatient}, }kernel bandits~\citep{vakili2023delayed}, Bayesian optimization~\citep{verma2022bayesian}, dueling bandits~\citep{yi2024biased}, adversarial bandits~\citep{zimmert2020optimal} and best-of-both-worlds algorithms~\citep{masoudian2024best}.
 However, the study of Lipschitz bandits under delayed feedback remains an unaddressed open problem due to the unique challenges posed by the continuous arm space, where existing methods for handling delay fail.